 - Cholera is an acute diarrhoeal disease that can kill within hours if left untreated.

-- Researchers have estimated that there are 1.4 to 4.3 million cases, and 28 000 to 142 000 deaths worldwide1 due to cholera every year.
+- Researchers have estimated that each year there are 1.3 to 4.0 million cases of cholera, and 21 000 to 143 000 deaths worldwide due to cholera1.

 - Oral cholera vaccines are an additional way to control cholera, but should not replace conventional control measures.

-About 80% of people infected with V. cholerae do not develop any symptoms, although the bacteria are present in their faeces for 1-10 days after infection and are shed back into the environment, potentially infecting other people.
+Most people infected with V. cholerae do not develop any symptoms, although the bacteria are present in their faeces for 1-10 days after infection and are shed back into the environment, potentially infecting other people.

 During the 19th century, cholera spread across the world from its original reservoir in the Ganges delta in India.
 Six subsequent pandemics killed millions of people across all continents.
 The current (seventh) pandemic started in South Asia in 1961, and reached Africa in 1971 and the Americas in 1991.
 Cholera is now endemic in many countries.

 Vibrio cholerae strains